Volunteers are always welcome. If you would like to join a committee or have questions, please contact Diane Sferrazza Katz, [email protected]

 - Coordinate and write portions of the nomination submission

-- Work directly with Kathy and the Programs Committee to develop an appropriate strategy
+- Work directly with Executive Director and the Programs Committee to develop an appropriate strategy

-- Create sponsorship package for 2015, including prices and benefits and possible events to sponsor
+- Create annual sponsorship package , including costs, benefits and upcoming events to sponsor

 - Outreach to sponsors and potential sponsors for event funding and general chapter support